 Regular screening can save lives

-- Regular screening can reduce the risk of dying from cancer.
+- Regular screening with mammography can reduce the risk of dying from cancer.

 Peace of mind